 Rosedale Lake was not alone in having restrictions placed on lake activities.
 There was also a widely-reported harmful algal bloom (HAB) advisory for Lake Hopatcong, the state’s largest freshwater body, in Morris and Sussex counties, and Mountain Lake in Warren County.
 In 2017 and 2018, there were a total of 64 HAB advisories.
 You can review a listing of all of the 2019 HABs on NJDEP’s website.
 Explore NJDEP’s website to learn more about HABs.

 Community scientists will help monitor HABs in their areas.
-With a bulk equipment loan of a few dozen fluorometers from EPA Region 2, the New Jersey Watershed Watch Network and the state’s Bureau of Freshwater and Biological Monitoring will distribute phycocyanin meters to community water monitoring groups throughout the state.
+Using a few dozen fluorometers from EPA Region 2, the New Jersey Watershed Watch Network and the state’s Bureau of Freshwater and Biological Monitoring will distribute phycocyanin meters to community water monitoring groups throughout the state.
 The network is coordinated by the Watershed’s Assistant Director of Science Erin Stretz.